inveniosoftware/invenio-stats/docs/overview.rst

 based services.
 A summary can of those requirements can be found here:
 `Invenio-Stats requirements <https://github.com/inveniosoftware/invenio-stats/wiki/Requirements>`_

-This module is composed of many different part, all of them being optional.
+This module is composed of many different parts, all of them being optional.
 The main parts are:

 * **the generation of events** which can be later processed.

-* **the procession of events**.
-Example: filtering out downloads made by bots, and then indexing remaining events in elasticsearch.
+* **the processing of events**. *Example: filtering out downloads made by bots, and then indexing remaining events in Elasticsearch.*

 * **the compression of events**.
-Querying too many events in an elasticsearch cluster can put a big strain on it.
-Thus doing a first compression of events makes later queries faster.
-Example: aggregating the number of download per day.
+Querying too many events in an Elasticsearch cluster can put a big strain on it.
+Thus doing a compression of events makes later queries faster. *Example: aggregating the number of downloads per day*.

 * **the querying of statistics via a REST API**.
 This enables a standardized way of querying statistics.

 1. Event generation and processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Statistics can measure the occurence of an event within the application (
+Statistics can measure the occurence of an event within the application (e.g.
-e.g. file downloads, record views) by plugging multiple components like this:
+file downloads, record views) by plugging multiple components like this:

 .. graphviz::